How to Say "The villager can open the pouch" in Korean | -아/어요 Grammar

 What does "The villager can open the pouch" mean in Korean?

-The Korean sentence "마을 사람은 주머니를 열 수 있어요." translates to "The villager can open the pouch." in English. "마을 사람은 주머니를 열 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "마을 사람은 주머니를 열 수 있어요." translates to "The villager can open the pouch." in English.
+This expression perfectly illustrates Korean storytelling: "마을 사람은 주머니를 열 수 있어요." means "the villager can open the pouch", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: maeul sarameun jumeonireul yeol su iteoyo.